adkinn/eric-urbanRepo0814155504/eric-urbanDocset0814155504/concepts/ad-extensions-in-php.md

 manager: "ehansen"
 ---
 # Ad Extensions in PHP
-The following example shows how to add, get, and delete extensions for an account?s ad extension library, set, get, and delete the extension associations with a campaign, and determine why an extension failed editorial review.
+The following example shows how to add, get, and delete extensions for an account's ad extension library, set, get, and delete the extension associations with a campaign, and determine why an extension failed editorial review.

 [!INCLUDE[php_header](../concepts/includes/php-header.md)]